Off field issues and on field struggles – Hartlepool United’s National League season is starting to unravel.

-Then Noble revealed he had been dropped from the matchday 16, which he was due to captain, after what we understand to be an altercation on the team bus the night before the Dover humbling.
+Then Noble revealed he had been dropped from the matchday 16, which he was due to captain, after what we understand to be a fall-out on the team bus the night before the Dover humbling.

 When the ball came out the hosts dished out two further knockout blows.

 Bedsente Gomis opened the scoring for Dover at the Crabble before Inih Effiong scored the goal which would eventually prove the difference.
 Josh Hawkes scored a fine solo goal which proved to be little more than a consolation.

 On the day, Pools were just not good enough.